TheRoboticsClub/2015-ieee-delorean/Raspberry_Pi_Code/ROS_Raspberry/Updates.md

 using python.
 Now we have to implement this tool into a ROS python script.
 We have to save the current gps position and the old gps position from an older point in time so we can calculate de bearing and distance.

+We were able to make the ROS python scripts.
+It takes the difference between 2 points separated 1 second.
+It should calculate de distance between the 2 points and the bearing in degrees.
+Testing is pending.